 6 John Keats, ‘Ode to a Nightingale’, in The Complete Poems, ed. by John Barnard, 3rd edn (London: Penguin, 1988), pp. 346-48 (p.
 346), ll.
 15-20.

 Short quotations are those of fewer than forty words or two lines of verse.
 These may be run into the text of your essay, using single quotation marks.
 The number for the note should appear at the end of the quotation, after the full stop, even if the quotation appears in the middle of the sentence.

 Long quotations If your play quotation is over forty words or two lines of verse it should be separated from the rest of your text and should not be placed in quotation marks.
 You should keep the original spelling and punctuation of the play you are quoting, and aim to reproduce the formatting of the text as it appears on the page.
 In verse quotations, the speakers’ names are positioned to the left of the text.
 Place the number for the note at the end of the quotation.
-Omitted lines of verse quotations should be marked by an ellipsis in square brackets, like this [...] on a separate line.
+Omitted lines of verse quotations should be marked by three dots in square brackets, like this [...] on a separate line.
 Here is an example of a play quotation and corresponding footnote:

 MACBETH Prithee peace: I dare do all that may become a man, Who dares more is none.

 LADY MACBETH What beast was’t then That made you break this enterprise to me?
 When you durst do it, then you were a man; And to be more than what you were, you would Be so much more the man.

 Corresponding footnote: 7 William Shakespeare, Macbeth, ed. by Nicholas Brooke (Oxford: Oxford University Press, 1990), I.7.46-51.

 Further help: See the MHRA Style Guide section 9.